 Trouble is, she can’t ask the audience and, when she phones a friend, he tells her things she really doesn’t want to hear.
 The prize in this contest?
 Her sanity, her memory and her heart.

 Fun and quirky characters, surprising discoveries, and some dark themes.
 Blisteringly smart, edgy and full of heart, this installment twists and turns toward the shocker of a climax.

-Here's the short blurb: Jude’s a girl on a mission.
+Jude’s a girl on a mission.
 To win a medal at the national skating competition.
 But first she has to swerve an exam, alienate her friends and defy her dad.
-As obstacle after obstacle is put in her way, she has no choice but to catch the train to Coventry on her own.
+As obstacle after obstacle is put in her way, including being grounded for missing an exam, she has no choice but to catch the train to Coventry on her own.
 She hadn’t bargained on being alone in a big city at night … what she really needs is a knight in shining armour.

 Tension builds as the adventures of Bryant Rockwell's teens continue.
 In this episode, their relationships deepen and they discover hidden depths of resourcefulness and resilience.

 Kat’s strict upbringing means she can’t even swear in the privacy of her own head.
 How the heck is she supposed to front her Irish boyfriend’s rock band?
 Let alone wear the skimpy outfit the sleazy Teen Factor organiser demands.
 But the guy has so much worse in store for the unwitting contestants.

 I loved the wit and humour in this story, but it also melted my heart.
 So many hilarious lines, and I was laughing so much at one line I totally spit my coffee.
 I found the idea Kat hated being so “Mary-Sue” hilarious.